enclustra/meta-enclustra-mpfs/README.md

 ## Devicetree

-Linux and U-Boot use the same devicetree source files to prevent from maintaining two separate devicetree sources.
+Linux and U-Boot share most of the devicetree source files to avoid duplicated code.
 This is achieved by linking the kernel devicetree sources to U-Boot in the meta-enclustra-mpfs layers.

 Following list show all devicetree include files added by meta-enclustra-module layer: